Home » Science and Tech Notes » Biomedical Waste Management

 The International Conference on Biomedical Waste Management, Recycling, and Disposal will be held in Brno, Czech Republic on May 29, 2024.
 This event will bring together leading experts, academicians, speakers, industry professionals, and scientists.

 Biomedical waste (BMW) is any waste that contains infectious or potentially infectious materials.
-It can be in both solid and liquid forms, and is generated during the diagnosis, treatment, and immunization of humans and animals.
+It can be in both solid and liquid forms and is generated during the diagnosis, treatment, and immunization of humans and animals.
 BMW may also include waste associated with the generation of biomedical waste that visually appears to be medical.

-Biomedical Waste in the Indian
+Biomedical Waste in India

 The surge in COVID-19 cases has led to an overwhelming increase in biomedical waste.
 In response, the Central Pollution Control Board (CPCB) has released directives regarding the proper disposal of biomedical waste.
 According to these guidelines, biomedical wastes are gathered in yellow bags and subsequently transported to either a Common Biomedical Waste Treatment Facility (CBWTF) or a waste-to-energy plant.
 At these facilities, the waste undergoes processes such as incineration, autoclaving, or burning to generate energy.